AbhijayUpadhyay/Credit-Card-Fraud-Detection/README.md

 ## Project Workflow

 1. Loaded and reviewed credit card transaction data.
-2. Performed exploratory data analysis to understand class imbalance and transaction patterns.
+2. Performed exploratory data analysis to evaluate class imbalance and transaction behavior.
-3. Scaled the `Time` and `Amount` variables.
+3. Scaled the `Time` and `Amount` variables during preprocessing.
 4. Split the dataset into training and testing sets using stratified sampling.
-5. Applied SMOTE to address severe class imbalance in the training data.
+5. Applied SMOTE to address severe class imbalance within the training data.
-6. Used PCA and K-Means clustering to group transaction patterns and identify higher-risk clusters.
+6. Used PCA and K-Means clustering to group transaction behavior patterns and identify higher-risk clusters.
 7. Trained Logistic Regression and XGBoost classification models.
 8. Evaluated model performance using accuracy, precision, recall, F1-score, ROC curves, and precision-recall curves.
-9. Used SHAP analysis to identify the most important variables contributing to fraud predictions.
+9. Applied SHAP analysis to identify the most influential variables contributing to fraud predictions.

 ## Key Findings

 - Fraud represented only about 0.173% of all transactions, creating a severe class imbalance problem.
-- SMOTE helped balance the training data by generating synthetic fraud examples.
+- SMOTE helped balance the training data by generating synthetic fraud observations.
-- Logistic Regression achieved strong fraud recall but produced more false positives.
+- Logistic Regression achieved stronger fraud recall but generated more false positives.
-- XGBoost achieved higher overall accuracy and better precision, while still maintaining strong fraud detection performance.
+- XGBoost achieved higher overall accuracy and stronger fraud precision while still maintaining strong fraud detection performance.
-- SHAP analysis showed that certain anonymized variables, especially `V4` and `V14`, were among the most important predictors of fraud.
+- SHAP analysis identified anonymized variables such as `V4` and `V14` as highly influential predictors of fraud.
-- In fraud detection, recall is especially important because missing a fraudulent transaction is usually more costly than flagging a legitimate transaction for review.
+- In fraud detection systems, recall is especially important because failing to identify fraudulent transactions is typically more costly than generating false alerts.

 ## Model Results